24 Bird-Related Novels & Memoirs

 While most readers rate this book highly, some have found the dark and atmospheric novel too heavy for their current state of mind.

-Duet book cover
+Duet

 Book Summary

 Mirabelle is an innocent young goldfinch who lives to sing, which means her home in the backyard of a piano teacher is perfect.
-One day, Mr. Stark gets a new student, Michael, who is sensational but now refuses to play.
+One day, Mr. Stark gets a new student, Michael, who is sensational, but now refuses to play.

 Michael is supposed to be performing in an upcoming Chopin festival, but how can he do that if he can’t even practice?
-Mirabelle has an idea, but couldn’t predict how her unexpected friendship with the boy will turn into a grand adventure that links the great composer Frederic Chopin, the trailblazing author George Sand, and the French Romantic painter Eugene Delacroix.
+Mirabelle has an idea, but couldn’t predict how her unexpected friendship with the boy would turn into a grand adventure that links the great composer Frederic Chopin, the trailblazing author George Sand, and the French Romantic painter Eugene Delacroix.

 For an adult title that combines art and birds, try The Gravity of Birds by Tracy Guzeman.